My Finale: Plot

 As he walks through the ICU for the final time, J.D. thinks of how he is lucky to have gotten what he has from the day, he says his goodbye to Dr. Cox before leaving.
 Sunny tells Dr. Cox how glad she is that J.D. is finally leaving.
 Dr. Cox replies that he considers J.D. a talented doctor, a good person, and a friend.
 J.D. (who had planned this in advance with Sunny) is secretly behind him and hears the whole thing, finally hugging a mortified Dr. Cox.
 Dr. Cox then erases the smile on Sunny's face by reminding her she will be at Sacred Heart for a long time.

 J.D. then walks through the halls of Sacred Heart for the last time and, as he does, he sees visions of many of the people he has encountered over his eight years there.
 He sees his family, ex-girlfriends, former patients (both dead and alive) and co-workers before walking out the door for the last time.
 Upon leaving, he makes his final inner monologue about being able to shape his own unknown future.
 He visualizes a film of his future playing on the still hanging "Goodbye J.D." cloth, showing him marrying Elliot, having a child with her, sharing Christmas with Elliot, Turk, Carla, Dr. Cox, Jordan and all their children, his grown son Sam getting engaged to Turk's grown daughter, Isabella, and showing off to J.D. and Turk (and faints two times), him hugging everybody in those visions, and finally him getting an honest hug from Dr. Cox.
 This sequence is constructed in a musical montage style, and is accompanied by a Peter Gabriel cover of "The Book of Love", originally written by the Magnetic Fields.
 The cloth is torn down by an unfamiliar janitor (played by series creator Bill Lawrence) who says goodnight to him.
 With that, J.D. gets into his car and drives off.
+As he does, an ambulance drives past him, signifying that life in Sacred Heart goes on.